 The surface is generally quite hard, similar to hard-pack dirt.
 However, if there’s been any moisture, it can be very sticky and you can accumulate some salt cakes on the bottom of your shoes… just keep running and it’ll fall off eventually.

 From Aid 1 (Salt Flats), head north following the same flagging for almost three more miles, and then turn east following the same flagging and then pin-flags for about another 3 miles where you’ll reach Aid Station 2 (Now known as NO Post), at 15.5 miles.

 From Cobb Peak Rd, head East up the hill on a winding, hard-pack and rock 4x4 trail which turns North to reach Cobb Peak pass, and Aid Station 4 at 25.5 miles.
 Aid station 4 is now self service.
 Please be respectful & keep things clean.

 Descend North from Cobb Peak Pass down the canyon, and take note of the dozens of caves in the rock formations to your right… The Native Americans in this area historically used these same caves as shelter, storage, and ceremonial sites.
-Follow the road out of the canyon 3.3 miles to the intersection with the Silver Island Loop road, and again follow the flour arrows and pin-flags to join the hard-pack, dirt road heading north-west.
+Follow the road out of the canyon 3.3 miles to the intersection with the Silver Island Loop road, and again follow the pin-flags to join the hard-pack, dirt road heading north-west.
 The road quickly turns more due west, and after another 2.7 miles, you’ll arrive at Aid Station 5 (Hastings Junction) at 31.6 miles.
 You are now standing in the same place that the Donner-Reed party camped during their fateful journey to California.